MVNU-GPS-CSCI3024-Fall2016/CSCI3024-GPS-Fall2016/documentation/Software_Architecture_Document.md

 ![Alt](./images/uiDATEONLY.jpg "Default Web View")

 If the date and hour radio is selected, the added time inputs will be displayed.
+The following view shows the added time fields and a sample of the output.

 ![Alt](./images/uiDATETIME.jpg "Added Hour Selections Web View")